oleksiy5/parallel/README.md

 In general, a process is the container for executing a program, a thread is a unit of execution within a process, and a task is a higher-level concept for asynchronous programming that can be executed by a thread.

 # Abort, Suspend (not supported 6.0)

+`Thread.Abort` and `Thread.Suspend` methods are not supported in modern versions of .NET because they have several disadvantages:

+`Abort`: The Abort method abruptly terminates the thread, which can cause unhandled exceptions and other unpredictable behavior.
+This can lead to resource leaks, corrupted data, and other serious problems.

+`Suspend`: The Suspend method suspends the execution of a thread, which can cause deadlocks if the suspended thread holds a lock that other threads are waiting for.
+This can lead to serious performance issues and make the program difficult to debug.

+Therefore, these methods were deprecated and are no longer recommended for use.
+Instead, it is recommended to use a shared variable or a cancellation token to stop a thread gracefully.